lwa-project/lsl/doc/source/tutorial-drx.rst

 	>>> ax.set_ylabel('PSD [Arb. dB]')

 .. note::
-	In the above example, the thread pool has been disabled for :mod:`lsl.correlator.fx.calcSpectra` which forces the function to run single-threaded.
+	In the above example, the thread pool has been disabled for :func:`lsl.correlator.fx.calcSpectra` which forces the function to run single-threaded.
 By default, calcSpectra runs with 4 threads and this can cause problems if a Ctrl-C is issued.
 Ctrl-C kills the main python thread but leaves the worker threads running.